Convex-Dev/design/papers/convex-whitepaper.md

 Convex, like other decentralised systems, depends upon a consensus algorithm to ensure that everyone agrees on a single version of the truth - this is a precondition for any decentralised economic system that needs to enforce ownership of digital assets.

-Similar to blockchain technology, Convex allows **Blocks** consisting of multiple transactions to be submitted to the network.
+Like blockchain technology, Convex allows **Blocks** consisting of multiple transactions to be submitted to the network.
 In contract to blockchains however, the blocks are not linked to previous blocks - there is no "chain" as such.
 Relaxing this requirement enables Convex to handle new block submission concurrently, significantly improving performance.

 The role of the consensus algorithm is to create an **Ordering** of blocks.
 A stable order solves the famous "double spend" problem by ensuring that only the first transaction is able to spend any given funds or assets.
 Any later transaction that attempts to spend the same funds will fail.

 The algorithm operates by implementing a novel variant of a **Conflict-free Replicated Data Type** (CRDT), which can be proven to converge to a stable consensus through a few rounds of random gossip between Peers.
-This approach is efficient, robust to temporary failures, and provably secure even in the presence of malicious or faulty peers (i.e. it is "Byzantine Fault Tolerant" under reasonable security assumptions).
+This approach is efficient, robust to temporary failures, and provably secure even in the presence of malicious or faulty peers (i.e., it is "Byzantine Fault Tolerant" under reasonable security assumptions).

 The Convex consensus algorithm also makes use of **Proof of Stake**, a mechanism by which peers are required to deposit an economically significant stake to ensure their good behaviour and be granted participation rights in the consensus protocol.
 This avoids the wasteful use of resources and energy that plagues systems based on "Proof of Work".
 As well as offering substantially improved performance, this means that Convex presents an environmentally friendly alternative to previous models such as Bitcoin or Ethereum.

 ### Execution Engine

-Convex implements a full virtual machine for smart contracts, the **Convex Virtual Machine (CVM)**.
-The CVM is designed to facilitate digital economic transactions.
-Given an initial State and an ordering of Blocks (and therefore transactions) from the consensus algorithm, the CVM is able to process the transactions and compute a new updated State.
+Convex implements a full virtual machine for smart contracts, the **Convex Virtual Machine (CVM)**, designed to facilitate digital economic transactions.
+Given an initial State and an ordering of Blocks (and therefore transactions) from the consensus algorithm, the CVM can process the transactions and compute a new updated State.
 The latest state contains information of interest to users of the Convex network, in particular the record of ownership of digital assets.

 The CVM has the capability to execute arbitrary, Turing-complete **smart contracts** which in turn can be used to express the logic of digital assets and decentralised applications.